fetchai/agents-aea/docs/thermometer-skills-step-by-step.md

                 Dialogue.EndState.DECLINED_ACCEPT, dialogue.is_self_initiated
             )
 ```
 The above code terminates each dialogue with the specific aea and stores the step.
 For example, if the `target == 1` we know that the seller declined our CFP message.
-In case you didn’t receive any decline message that means that the `thermometer_aea` want to move on with the sale, in that case, it will send a `match_accept` message in order to handle this add the following code :
+In case you didn’t receive any decline message that means that the `my_thermometer` AEA want to move on with the sale, in that case, it will send a `match_accept` message in order to handle this add the following code :

 ``` python
     def _handle_match_accept(self, msg: FipaMessage, dialogue: Dialogue) -> None: